asijaw/nerdy_jokes/README.md

     $ gem install nerdy_jokes

-## Usage

-TODO: Write usage instructions here

-## Development
+## Navigating

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+You will be ask if you want to see the joke categories and then will be promoted with 4 categories of jokes: Math, Science, Computer, or Dad Jokes

+Choose a category category and press `ENTER`

+Choose a joke by number to see and hit `ENTER`

+Type `exit` at any time to exit

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/nerdy_jokes.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/nerdy_jokes/blob/master/CODE_OF_CONDUCT.md).
+Contributions are welcome if you have an idea for updates

+## Authors:

+Asija Watson - @asijaw

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the MIT License Copyright <2020>

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Code of Conduct

-Everyone interacting in the NerdyJokes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/nerdy_jokes/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the NerdyJokes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/asijaw/nerdy_jokes/blob/master/CODE_OF_CONDUCT.md).
 # nerdy_jokes